tnunnink/L5Sharp/README.md

 //Repalce an existing component. var result = content.Tags.Find("MyTag").Replace(tag);

+//Configure individual properties.
+var tag = content.Tags.Get("MyTag");
+tag.Value = 100;
+tag.Description = "This is an update";
+tag.ExternalAccess = ExternalAccess.ReadOnly;
+tag.Constant = true;

+//Apply update funtion to all components that satisfy a condition. content.Tags.Update(t => t.DataType == "TIMER", t => t.Description = "Updated TIMER description");

 //Save changes when done.
 content.Save("C:\PathToMyOutputFile\FileName.L5X");
 ```

-## Project Structure

 ## Documentation
 See my project GitHub Page [here](https://tnunnink.github.io/L5Sharp/index.html) for more in depth articles and API documentation.
 The documentation is always a work in progress.
 If you think something is unclear or can be approved upon,
-feel free to let me know or ask via the issues on this project repo.
+feel free to let me know or ask in the [issues](https://github.com/tnunnink/L5Sharp/issues) tab of the project repository.

+## Feedback
+If you like or use this project, leave a star.
+If you have questions or issues,
+please post in the [issues](https://github.com/tnunnink/L5Sharp/issues) tab
+of the project repository.
+Any feedback is always appreciated.
+Enjoy!